What happens when your energy supplier goes bust?

 2020 was another bad year for a number of energy suppliers but, amazingly given the forecasts and problems caused by the coronavirus lockdown, only two energy suppliers - Gnergy and iSupply - had gone bust until September 2020.
 But then things got a lot worse.

-But then the news that Robin Hood Energy, a local authority-owned not-for-profit energy supplier had sold to British Gas, this had a huge knock-on effect for the industry as it meant that a further 11 'white label' energy suppliers ceased trading at the same time, and all customers were moved to British Gas.
+When the news broke that Robin Hood Energy - a local authority-owned not-for-profit energy supplier - had been sold to British Gas, this had a huge knock-on effect for the industry as it meant that a further 11 'white label' energy suppliers ceased trading at the same time, and all customers were moved to British Gas.

 But with the government's Coronavirus Job Retention (furlough) scheme ending in October - meaning the government will no longer pay 80% of furloughed employees wages - many firms could find themsleves under immense financial strain and unable to continued trading.